davecb/Play-it-Again-Sam/README.md

-# Play it again, Sam.
+# Play it Again, Sam.

 A record/replay load testing program, "loadTesting" for short.

-"Sam" for short wouldn't mean anything...
+"Sam" for short wouldn't have meant anything...